 A must-watch during every year's Christmas holiday season, Love Actually is a bittersweet film that's full of tears—both happy and sad.
 It's an easy watch with all kinds of endings to the characters' stories.

 19. Before Sunrise (1995)

-Jesse (Ethan Hawke) and Celine (Julie Delpy) meet for the first time on a train and their connection is immediate.
+Jesse (played by Ethan Hawke) and Celine (played by Julie Delpy) meet for the first time on a train and their connection is immediate.